 We boarded the Finnmarken, a ship that even with full capacity only holds 1000 passengers.
 Since we boarded on Oct.
 27th, during the off-season, there were only about 150 passengers that were going the entire voyage, from Bergen to Kirkenes.
 By that I mean that although this truly IS a cruise ship with staterooms, main dining room and a cruise director, it is also the ‘coastal ferry,’ whereby the locals (even with their car) can board the ship for just a port or two before disembarking.

 These ships also take on cargo and deliver it to various ports along the way.
-It was quite fascinating to watch – once we were docked, the door of the hold would open up and the forklifts would off-load and load cargo in the 15-20 minutes we were in port, then they’d close the doors and off we would go!
+It was quite fascinating to watch – once we were docked, the door of the hold would open up, the forklifts would off-load and load cargo and in the 15-20 minutes we were in port they’d close the doors and off we would go.

 With Hurtigruten, a ship sails every day from Bergen going North and that same day, one sails from other the ‘end of the line,’ Kirkenes, going South.
 So on any given day, their fleet of 11 ships are spread out along the coastline of Norway, some going north, some going south.